rlmsinclair/rlmsinclair/README.md

 ## Exeter Computer Science Undergraduate.
-I also work for TBC Group with AI to improve the [Youni]([https://www.thisisyouni.co.uk/]) app.
+I also work for TBC Group with AI to improve the [https://www.thisisyouni.co.uk/](Youni)app.

 <!--
 **rlmsinclair/rlmsinclair** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.